 ||Availability||Available to all students

-In this course students investigate the relations between Islam, culture, and politics in Southeast Asia as well as the connections with the broader Muslim world.
-By exploring a range of texts, case studies, and televisual sources we will analyse how Islam influences and is influenced by local cultures and politics.
+In this course, students investigate the relations between Islam, culture, and politics in Southeast Asia as well as the connections with the broader Muslim world.
+By exploring a range of texts, case studies, and televisual sources we will analyze how Islam influences and is influenced by local cultures and politics.

 Arrival & Expansion of Islam in Southeast Asia

 Islam and Colonial Power

 Women and Gender

 Law: Adat, Sharia, and State Law

 Muslim Political Activism and Populism in Southeast Asia.

 This course will comprise a two-hour weekly seminar to include interactive lectures, student presentations, and small group discussions.
 There are assigned readings and sometimes video viewings to prepare students for class discussion.

 Students will demonstrate their achievement of the intended learning outcome, engage with literature both orally and in writing, through posting weekly discussion questions online, delivering class presentations, participating in discussions, as well as through completing research projects and written works.